Glassy disorder-induced effects in noisy dynamics of Bose-Hubbard and Fermi-Hubbard systems: Effect of disorder in the ground state

 \subsection{Fermi-Hubbard Hamiltonian}

-Let us now study the patterns of correlation functions and bipartite entanglement in the Fermi-Hubbard Hamiltonian with a disordered tunnelling parameter.
-Like the Bose-Hubbard Hamiltonian, we find that for small values of $U/J_0$, the observables $\Delta (S_0)$, $\Delta (S_1)$, and $\Delta (\mathcal{LN})$ possess positive values, thereby showing enhancement of their values in presence of disorder (see Fig.~\ref{FH_gs}(a) and \ref{FH_gs}(c)).
+We now study the patterns of correlation functions and bipartite entanglement in the Fermi-Hubbard Hamiltonian with a disordered tunnelling parameter.
+Like the Bose-Hubbard Hamiltonian, we find that for small values of $U/J_0$, the observables $\Delta (S_0)$, $\Delta (S_1)$, and $\Delta (\mathcal{LN})$ possess positive values, thereby showing enhancement of their values in presence of disorder (see figure~\ref{FH_gs}(a) and \ref{FH_gs}(c)).
 The investigation for the $32$-site system has been carried out by using DMRG techniques with bond dimension $256$.
 Again we perform the convergence check and conclude that $N_D=5000$ is sufficient for the quenched averaging.
 Both the antiferromagnetic order $S_1$ and logarithmic negativity $\mathcal{LN}$ have been calculated by considering the two adjacent sites in the middle of the chain.
 Similar to the Bose-Hubbard model, $U/J_0$ for which $\Delta (S_0)$ crosses zero is higher than that in the case of $\Delta (\mathcal{LN})$.

-As before, we report the asymmetric statistical distributions of $S_0$, $S_1$, and $\mathcal{LN}$ with $U/J$ in Figs.~\ref{FH_gs}(b) and insets of \ref{FH_gs}(b) and \ref{FH_gs}(c) respectively.
+As before, we report the asymmetric statistical distributions of $S_0$, $S_1$, and $\mathcal{LN}$ with $U/J$ in figures~\ref{FH_gs}(b) and insets of \ref{FH_gs}(b) and \ref{FH_gs}(c) respectively.
 For these distributions, $U/J_0=2$, as before.
-The presence of disorder-induced enhancement for small $U/J_0$ values and its absence for large $U/J_0$ values can again be explained as before, in terms of the behaviour of the physical observables with $U/J$ and the distribution of $U/J$ itself (see Fig.~\ref{FH_gs}(d) and its inset).
+The presence of disorder-induced enhancement for small $U/J_0$ values and its absence for large $U/J_0$ values can again be explained as before, in terms of the behaviour of the physical observables with $U/J$ and the distribution of $U/J$ itself (see figure~\ref{FH_gs}(d) and its inset).
 The rate of increase of $S_0$ is much larger for small $U/J_0$ values and therefore, due to the asymmetric distribution of $U/J$ values, more weightage is obtained from the larger side of $S_0$.
 This causes the quenched disordered average of $S_0$ to be bigger than the ordered value.
 Similarly, for larger $U/J_0$ values, the smaller rate of increase of $S_0$ causes the quenched disordered average of $S_0$ to be smaller than the ordered value.
+The different rates of change in the spin correlations with interaction strength can be understood from the fact that at strongly interacting regime, the ground state in the ordered case has anti-ferromagnetic order.
+The tunnelling term merely act as a perturbation and therefore the spin correlation changes slowly over a range of $U/J_0$.
+The correlations only start changing rapidly when the interaction and tunnelling terms become comparable, i.e., in the weakly interacting regime.